 - Seasoning as you cook.
 Once you get the hang of the ‘saltiness’ and feel of kosher salt, you’ll want to season all your dishes with it – naturally reaching for just the right amount as you season pasta water, sauces and stir fries.

 - Salting and drying food.
-Kosher salt is very popular for salting food, as the flakes stick to food easily, and it doesn’t contain anti-caking agents which affect curing.
+Kosher salt is very popular for salting food, as it doesn’t contain anti-caking agents so the flakes stick to food easily.

 - Flavoured salt mixes.
 The texture of kosher salt makes it a good choice for combining with finely chopped herbs, citrus peel, chilli flakes or dried garlic for homemade flavoured salt.
 Serve your salt mix alongside good olive oil for dipping bread.

 Why is it called kosher salt?

 The name kosher salt refers to the Jewish tradition of ‘koshering’ meat, by drawing blood using salts.
 Kosher butchers chose this salt with slightly larger flakes, and so it became universally known as ‘Kosher salt’.